 - All cardholders start with a $200 credit limit.

 - The deposit you’re required to place could be $49, $99 or $200, depending on your creditworthiness.

 - If your credit history, income and debt situation are all really bad, you’ll probably have to put down the full $200.
 But if you’re closer to fair credit or have limited experience, it may be partially secured.

-- Capital One secured has no annual fee, regardless of what your deposit winds up being.
+- The Secured Mastercard® from Capital One has a $0 annual fee, regardless of what your deposit winds up being.